AjaySharma132/dev-notes/README.md

 # Dev Notes
-this is a repo to maintain my dev notes.
+This is a repo to maintain my development notes.
+Feel free to use and share them..